PLPAfrica/Feb_2024-Python-Hackathon1/readme.md

 ## 2. Python Conditional Statements
 - I used while statement to iterate through the code untill the user chooses to exit the program
-- this is the output of how it is functioning

 #### Create a Python program that: